swiftly-solution/documentation/docgen/output/events/gameevents/onweaponhudselection.md

 ---

 # OnWeaponhudSelection
-This event is triggered when weaponhud_selection is triggered
+This event is triggered when weaponhud_selection is triggered.
 ::: tabs
 @tab Lua
 ```lua